Get your records & information.

 - Degrees earned

 An official transcript is a hard copy (signed and sealed) of your academic record.
 It is legal proof of your education.
-Order official transcripts online at myMCC or using the Request for Official Transcript Form.
+Order official transcripts in person, online at myMCC , or use the Request for Official Transcript Form.

 Alumni and former students who don’t have an active MyMCC account can order official transcripts online through the Student Record (Self-Service).